-Minions: The Rise Of Gru follows the untold story of one 12-year-old’s dream to become the world’s greatest supervillain, in Minions: The Rise of Gru.
-In the heart of the 1970s, amid a flurry of feathered hair and flared jeans, Gru (Oscar nominee Steve Carell) is growing up in the suburbs.
-A fanboy of a supervillain supergroup known as the Vicious 6, Gru hatches a plan to become evil enough to join them.
+Minions: The Rise Of Gru follows the untold story of one 12-year-old’s dream to become the world’s greatest supervillain.
+In the heart of the 1970s, amid a flurry of feathered hair and flared jeans, Gru is growing up in the suburbs is a fanboy of a supervillain supergroup known as the Vicious 6 and he hatches a plan to become evil enough to join them.
 Luckily, he gets some mayhem-making backup from his loyal followers, the Minions.
 Together, Kevin, Stuart, Bob, and Otto—a new Minion sporting braces and a desperate need to please—deploy their skills as they and Gru build their first lair, experiment with their first weapons and pull off their first missions.

 I have loved every film in this franchise and I am happy to say that this one is no different.
 It’s funny how they have cleverly taken the focus to the Minions into the prequels circling it back to the original Despicable Me.
 With the end of the previous Minions film we were introduced to 12 year old Gru at the end that leads directly into the building relationship and villainy of he and the Minions.
 Make no mistake this film keeps a lot of the focus on the adventures of the Minions themselves, but also allows the young Gru to get his own story.